-What arrangements are companies required to have in place to ensure compliance with the various laws and codes of practice on advertising, such as "sign off" of promotional copy requirements?
+1.3 What arrangements are companies required to have in place to ensure compliance with the various laws and codes of practice on advertising, such as "sign off" of promotional copy requirements?

 While U.S. law does not impose specific requirements on manufacturers to put "sign off" procedures in place, both the FDA and the Department of Health and Human Services Office of Inspector General, which oversees the integrity of government healthcare programmes, have indicated that they expect manufacturers to have an internal review process to ensure that advertising and promotional materials comply with U.S. law and industry Codes of Practice.
 U.S. government authorities have indicated that they consider an internal, inter-disciplinary sign-off process for promotional materials (in which legal, scientific/medical, compliance and regulatory personnel take part) to be an important part of a manufacturer's compliance programme, and such processes have been required as part of enforcement settlements incorporating Corporate Integrity Agreements.
+Certain state laws may also arguably require corporate policies of this nature.
 Generally, once advertising materials are vetted through an internal process, they are then sent to the FDA through the process described in question 1.5.